Part D Prescription Drug Plans

 This is just an example.
 Each company offers differing tier systems and copays.

-This copay method of costs continue throughout the plan year, or until your total drug costs (the cost paid by the insurer plus the costs you have paid) reach $4,660.
-A majority of people stay in the initial coverage period for a remainder of the plan year.
+This copay method of costs continue throughout the plan year, or until your total drug costs (the cost paid by the insurer plus the costs you have paid) reach $2,000.
+A majority of people stay in the initial coverage benefit stage for the remainder of the plan year.

-If your total drug costs reach $7,400 before the end of the calendar year you enter the catastrophic coverage period for the remainder of the year.
-In this time the insurer pays a large majority of the cost of your prescriptions, with most plans asking you to pay just 5% of the discounted cost of the drug.
+If your total drug costs reach $2,000 before the end of the calendar year you enter the catastrophic coverage benefit state for the remainder of the year.
+In this benefit stage the insurer pays 100% of all of your prescription costs.
+You pay nothing.

 3 Quick Things to Know About Part D Rx Plans